The King Male Fern

 Graceful, arching fronds with curiously twisted foliage, each leaflet divided at the tips; attractive fiddleheads unfurl in spring; keep evenly moist, provides habitat and shelter for birds and bees

-The King Male Fern's twisted ferny compound leaves remain green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+The King Male Fern is primarily valued in the landscape or garden for its cascading habit of growth.
+Its twisted ferny compound leaves remain green in color throughout the year.

 The King Male Fern is an herbaceous evergreen perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.